SANGAVI-KRISH/TECHFUSION_TECH-A-THON_2024/README.md

 **2. Interacting with the Chat Bot:**

-o	Open the App: Navigate to http://localhost:8501 in your web browser.

 o	Enter Mood/Stress Level: Type in your mood or stress level into the input box.

 o	Receive Tips: The chatbot will generate and display personalized relaxation tips and stress relief strategies.